mingruixia/MDD_ConnectomeGradient/README.md

 8. Generate group-averaged gradient maps for HC and MDD
 9. Estimate spatial correlation of the group-averaged map between HC and MDD for each gradient.

-Due to the limited upload data size available on Github, we cannot provide all the data in this analysis.
-The preprocessed data of one subject was provided for test matrix generation and gradient calculation (In the folder of the previous step).
-We also provided the global measures (i.e., explained variance, gradient range, and spatial variance, GlobalMetrics.sav), final gradient maps of all subjects, and the displacement maps of patients with MDD (check DownloadForGradientMaps.txt for download link).
-The statistical analysis for global metrics was done by using SPSS and that for gradient maps was done by SeeCAT (call SeeCAT_Stat and SeeCAT_Viewer in MATLAB), respectively.
-Both tools are GUI-based.

 ## Cognitive terms
 We used Neurosynth (https://neurosynth.org/) to assess the topic terms associated with the alterations in the connectome gradient in MDD.
 1. The thresholded Z-maps derived from the between-group comparisons for each gradient were first divided into MDD-positive and MDD-negative maps (see Z-maps in demo data).
-2. The Z-maps were then uploaded to Neurovault and analyzed using the “decoder” function of the Neurosynth website.
+2. The Z-maps were then analyzed using the “decoder” function of the Neurosynth python code.
 3. For each of the maps, the noncognitive terms (e.g., anatomical and demographic terms) were removed and the top 30 cognitive terms were selected.
 4. The cognitive terms were visualized on a word-cloud plot with the font size scaled according to their correlation with corresponding meta-analytic maps generated by Neurosynth.